Teaching English in Taiwan

 Here’s what you need to know about securing a job in this small island-nation:

-1) You don’t need a TEFL certificate—just a university degree.
+1) You don’t need a TEFL certificate in all cases—though it can be very helpful—just a university degree.

 English schools here insist that their teachers be native English speakers, and that they possess an undergraduate degree—a BA or BS in any subject.
-A TEFL certificate or prior teaching experience is helpful, but not necessary.
-I advise anyone interested in teaching English to pursue a TEFL certificate because doing so will improve your skills and make you more marketable, but you simply don’t need any prior training to be a teacher here.
+A TEFL certificate or prior teaching experience is increasingly very helpful, but not absolutely necessary in every type of school.
+I advise anyone interested in teaching English to pursue a TEFL certificate because doing so will improve your skills and make you more marketable.

 (Side note: be sure to bring your actual college or university diploma—not a copy—with you.
 Your school, which should secure your work visa on your behalf, will need it to apply for your Alien Residence Certificate, or ARC.)